 Michigan Ross Recognizes Distinguished Accounting Professionals for Significant Contributions to the Industry

-The Stephen M. Ross School of Business has recently announced the 2022 recipients of its Honorary Paton Fellow Award: Karen Bird and James Leisenring.
-Bird and Leisenring will be recognized during the Paton Fellow Induction Ceremony on Thursday, March 24, 2022.
+The Ross School of Business has announced the 2023 recipients of its Honorary Paton Fellow Award: Douglas McClintock and Alexandra Roselle.
+McClintock and Roselle will be recognized during the Paton Fellow Induction Ceremony on Thursday, March 23, 2023.

-Founded in 2016, the Honorary Paton Fellow Award recognizes individuals each year who have made significant contributions to the accounting industry.
-A track record of community or professional service and a positive impact on Michigan Ross accounting education is common among Honorary Fellows.
+Founded in 2016, the Honorary Paton Fellow Award honors individuals each year who have made significant contributions to the accounting industry.
+A track record of community or professional service and a positive impact on Michigan Ross accounting education is common among Honorary Fellows in both the Lifetime Achievement and Rising Star categories.
 Honorary Fellows are recognized alongside Paton Fellows, high-achieving undergraduate juniors and seniors pursuing an accounting-related career.

 About Michigan Ross